 Like most lenders, MEFA allows borrowers to apply with a cosigner, which can help the applicant qualify for a loan or even secure a lower interest rate.
 Unlike many lenders, however, MEFA does not offer cosigner release, which is typically an option after a number of on-time payments have been made.
 This means that MEFA cosigners will be legally tied to the loan until it is fully repaid.

-Borrowers who refinance with MEFA will also be unable to choose between different loan terms, since MEFA offers just one 15-year option.
-However, borrowers can choose between a fixed and variable rate, and may repay their loan faster without any penalties.
+Borrowers who refinance with MEFA can choose either a 10- or a 15-year loan term.
+Borrowers can choose between a fixed and variable rate, and may repay their loan faster without any penalties.
 That said, as longer terms tend to go hand-in-hand with higher rates, those planning to repay their student loans faster may lose money to interest payments by selecting a 15-year term.

 Before applying to refinance your student loans with MEFA, be sure you fulfill the following requirements.
 You must: